Top 10 Shania Twain Songs

 This song taps into the psyche of every eligible single girl who wants to drive her point home to the potential man of her dreams.
 Let’s just cut to the chase: If you’re not going to commit to a long-lasting, loving relationship, “I’m outta here!”
-Written by Twain and then-husband and producer Mutt Lange, the song was her second No. 1 hit, and the first to be re-mixed in different formats for international release.
+Written by Twain and then-husband and producer, Robert John “Mutt” Lange, the song was her second No. 1 hit, and the first to be remixed in different formats for international release.

-The third single from ‘Up!’ is an old-fashioned love song that’s brought to life through the video that’s a must-see for Shania Twain fans.
-A soulful, sexy Shania on the beach is intercut with scenes of three couples (adolescents, young adults and seniors) whose body language speaks of eternal love.
+The third single from Up! is an old-fashioned love song that’s brought to life through the video that’s a must-see for Twain fans: A soulful, sexy Shania on the beach is intercut with scenes of three couples (adolescents, young adults and seniors) whose body language speaks of eternal love.
 Twain has said that the song is one of her favorites from her own catalog.
 It was nominated for Grammys in the category of Best Country Song and Best Female Country Vocal Performance.

-Here’s a woman who knows what she wants in a man, and is not afraid to write a song about it.
-It’s a catchy tune with a catch: love me when I’m ugly; agree with me at all times; keep me in your thoughts when I’m having a bad hair day … in other words, walk the line with a smile on your face.
+Here’s a woman who knows what she wants in a man — and is not afraid to write a song about it.
+It’s a catchy tune with a catch: Love me when I’m ugly; agree with me at all times; keep me in your thoughts when I’m having a bad hair day … In other words, walk the line with a smile on your face.
 Got that?
-Mutt Lange’s groundbreaking pop-country production helped the track become Twain’s first No. 1 hit, and established the sound that would serve as the template for many of Twain’s future hits.
+Lange’s groundbreaking pop-country production helped the track become Twain’s first No. 1 hit, and established the sound that would serve as the template for many of Twain’s future hits.

 “You’re Still the One”